Go to Homepage

 LEGEND has it that this pear-shaped gem of an island was once a dragon princess.
 While en route to her wedding in Singapore, she was bewitched by the gentle breezes and the golden sun, falling into a deep sleep and morphing, over time, into an island ringed by coral jewels.
 Of all the my-spouse-left-me-at-the-altar stories, this one probably takes the cake.
 Thus was Pulau Tioman born.

-This whimsical myth describes the dreamlike landscape of Pulau Tioman to a T. Located 32km off the east coast of Peninsular Malaysia, the largest island in the region (at 133sq km), Tioman offers more than just nice beaches and coral reefs.
+This whimsical myth describes the dreamlike landscape of Pulau Tioman to a tee.
+Located 32km off the east coast of Peninsular Malaysia, the largest island in the region (at 133sq km), Tioman offers more than just nice beaches and coral reefs.
 One large waterfall sustains the flora, fauna and colourful eco-diversity, along with six major villages.
 The island’s hills teem with life.
 Small wonder then the Hollywood classic South Pacific was filmed here in 1958, bringing intrepid visitors flocking.

-Slide show Slide Show E-mail Page E-mail Page Print Print Hotel contacts Hotel Contacts
+E-mail Page E-mail Page Print Print Hotel contacts Hotel Contacts

 ▲ top